That means you could save thousands of dollars of interest over the life of your loan by refinancing to a 15-year fixed at current mortgage rates.

 In addition, if you have equity in your home and need to tap into some of that equity to handle big life events, like marriage, college or retirement, a 15-year fixed can help you achieve those goals while cutting your mortgage term to half that of a traditional 30-year fixed.

-Many Quicken Loans team members have a 15-year fixed-rate mortgage, and when I mentioned I’d like to spread the great news about today’s 15-year fixed rate, Eli Akouri, a marketing strategist for Quicken Loans, was happy to tell me why that was his loan of choice:
+Many Quicken Loans team members have a 15-year fixed-rate mortgage, and when I mentioned I’d like to spread the great news about today’s 15-year fixed rate, Clayton Closson, a former marketing team member, was happy to tell me why that was his loan of choice:

 If you’re interested in seeing if you could save money, take advantage of a low interest rate, or pay off your loan faster, you owe yourself a chance to get a Quicken Loans Mortgage Review today!